bazmonk/digigurdy-baz/README.md

 #### Soundfonts

 In addition to a synthesizer, it needs samples of hurdy gurdy sounds to work with.
-I've hosted the soundfont file that comes with DigiGurdies here as well for your downloading convenience.
-Big credit to the MIDIgurdy project which created most of these sounds and were kind enough to release them open-source for our mutual benefit.
+I've hosted the soundfont file that comes with DigiGurdies here as well for your downloading convenience.  **Big shout-out to the MIDIgurdy project** which created most of these sounds and were kind enough to release them open-source for our mutual benefit.

 https://github.com/bazmonk/digigurdy-baz/blob/main/soundfonts/vienna-alto-mod11.sf2